areaDetector/aravisGigE/README.md

     This may be fixed in a later release.

-Build Instructions for example
+Build Instructions for example IOC
 ------------------------------
-IOCs built using these build instructions are available in iocs/
+An IOC built using these build instructions is available in iocs/aravisGigEIOC

 * If you are using the standard areadDetector layout, with aravisGigE in a subdirectory of areaDetector, then edit the top-level areaDetector/configure files as described in [INSTALL_GUIDE.md](https://github.com/areaDetector/areaDetector/blob/master/INSTALL_GUIDE.md).